hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/27.JPG" style="width:950px;"/>
 <br>
 Next up we took on the Milan Duomo.
-This one was rather tedious as well given the giant mass of blue sky and repetitive pilar structures.
+This one was rather tedious as well given the giant mass of blue sky and repetitive pillar structures.

 <img src="/images/posts/puzzles/28.JPG" style="width:950px;"/>
 <br>